Misunderstanding the IELTS Speaking Cue Card

 Q. Is it better to get advice from a friend or from a family member?

 A. I think it depends on the kind of advice that you need.
 Parents and grandparents probably have more life experience than a friend, and so you might get a wiser or more sensible answer from them.
-On the other hand, friends are less likely to become too worried if you go to them with a problem.
-For example, I probably wouldn’t want to burden my parents with a financial problem.
+But they might not think on your level or understand your life as well as a friend.
+Also, friends are less likely to become too worried if you go to them with a problem.
+For example, I probably wouldn’t want to burden my parents with a financial worry but I’m pretty sure my friends won’t mind if I go to them with a problem like that.
+It’s easier to talk to friends and they don’t get so stressed out about things.

 3. It’s always good in speaking part 3 to give examples.